![]() |

 Kennicott, 1990. |

 On the road to Valdez, we took a 60-mile detour to visit McCarthy and Kennicott, an abandoned mining town.
-It wasn't the most convenient stop, but we figured if we didn’t check it out now, when would we?
-The journey included a treacherous 30-mile drive down a rough dirt road in the middle of nowhere.
-By the time we reached McCarthy, we had managed to ream out two tires.
+It wasn’t the most convenient stop, but we figured if we didn’t check it out then, when would we?
+The journey involved a treacherous 30-mile drive down a rough dirt road in the middle of nowhere.
+By the time we reached McCarthy, we had managed to ruin two tires.

 Getting to McCarthy is an adventure in itself; you have to cross a river on a hand tram.
-So, we lugged our flat tire over the river and found a guy on the other side who specialized in tire repair.
+So, we lugged our flat tire across the river and found a guy on the other side who specialized in tire repair.
 To our surprise, he fixed the tire for a surprisingly low fee.
-Given how far we were from civilization, he could have charged us anything, but instead, he was shockingly fair.
+Considering how far we were from civilization, he could have charged us anything, but instead, he was shockingly fair.

 McCarthy itself had a population of barely twenty-something people.
-It was quaint but also a bit eerie, especially considering the dark history: years ago, a resident computer programmer went on a rampage and shot up the town, taking out half the population, which amounted to about ten people.
+It was quaint, but also a bit eerie, especially considering the dark history: years ago, a resident computer programmer went on a rampage, shooting up the town and taking out half the population, which amounted to about ten people.
 A real testament to the wild side of life in the Alaskan wilderness!

 Plant foreman, "Mad" Max, Paul processing, me processing, & me on boat. |